 Stock Music track: Barbed Wire Blues

-This Delta Blues track is swampy, rowdy and unpolished.
+This Delta Blues music track is swampy, rowdy and unpolished.
 It conveys the authenticity and passion of Blues’ birthplace in the early 20th Century Deep South.
 The resonator guitar melody slides playfully over the catchy shuffle of acoustic guitar, bass and drums.
 This is a fantastic cue choice for rural themes, comedy, travel and cooking segments.
-Delta Blues / Slide / 1930's.
+Delta Blues / Slide / 1930's music.

 |Track ID number:||22582|